-The Telehealth and Hospital In-reach Team consists of Telehealth Care Support Workers and Community Matrons, who work with patients diagnosed with a long term medical condition(s) to help them to monitor, manage and control their own health.
+The Telehealth team consists of Telehealth Care Support Workers and Clinical lead, Advanced practitioner and Telehealth Nurse who work with patients diagnosed with various conditions including long term medical condition(s) mainly to help them to monitor, manage and control their own health.

 Why we use Telehealth

 Our Telehealth services aim to do three things:

 - Support people in understanding their long term condition and acquiring the skills and habits of self-management needed to achieve the best outcomes in terms of aiming to improve population health outcomes.

 - Reduce avoidable hospital admissions and inappropriate A&E visits through improving the information available to patients, carers and clinical staff and thereby improving their experience.

 - Minimise the waste of time and resource consumed by face to face interaction (where appropriate and possible) where the patient would prefer support to be provided remotely and also when this support can be done effectively with an aim to improve value.

 Please remember that our Telehealth services are not emergency services rather they aim to help you understand how best to manage your condition and that includes knowing the best way of handling an emergency.